shuhle/angular-demo/README.md

-This is A small set of AngularJS demos.
+This is a small set of AngularJS demos.